ypat999/Qwen2.5-VL-finetune/README.md

 ## News
+* 2025.04.08: We provide the [code](https://github.com/QwenLM/Qwen2.5-VL/tree/main/qwen-vl-finetune) for fine-tuning Qwen2-VL and Qwen2.5-VL.
 * 2025.03.25: We have released the [Qwen2.5-VL-32B](https://huggingface.co/Qwen/Qwen2.5-VL-32B-Instruct).
 It is smarter and its responses align more closely with human preferences.
 For more details, please check our [blog](https://qwenlm.github.io/blog/qwen2.5-vl-32b/)!
 * 2025.02.20: we have released the [Qwen2.5-VL Technical Report](https://arxiv.org/abs/2502.13923).
 Alongside the report, we have also released AWQ-quantized models for Qwen2.5-VL in three different sizes: [3B](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct-AWQ), [7B](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct-AWQ) , and [72B](https://huggingface.co/Qwen/Qwen2.5-VL-72B-Instruct-AWQ) parameters.
 * 2025.01.28: We have released the [Qwen2.5-VL series](https://huggingface.co/Qwen).
 For more details, please check our [blog](https://qwenlm.github.io/blog/qwen2.5-vl/)!